mahimaaryal/Assignment1/README.md

 For manually, clicked on the “create” button, added a name, location, and created.
 The cluster “clustertask1” was created.

 I created the second cluster giving a command on the terminal on project A1Task1 and project id: a1task1-398409

-$gcloud config set project a1task1-398409 #for setting up a new project
+gcloud config set project a1task1-398409 #for setting up a new project

-$gcloud config set compute/zone australia-southeast1 #for setting up a location in my zone
+gcloud config set compute/zone australia-southeast1 #for setting up a location in my zone

-$gcloud container clusters create-auto cluster cluster-task1 #created a cluster name clustertask1
+gcloud container clusters create-auto cluster cluster-task1 #created a cluster name clustertask1

-$gcloud container clusters get-credentials cluster-task1 #retrives the details of cluster's authentication credential and configuration updating the 'kubectl' configuration file
+gcloud container clusters get-credentials cluster-task1 #retrives the details of cluster's authentication credential and configuration updating the 'kubectl' configuration file

 The cluster was created.